ftravers/datomic-tutorial/README.md

 # Parent Child Data<a id="sec-3" name="sec-3"></a>

 Often we have data that owns other data.
-For example our first example looked like this:
+For example going back to our first example, we had:

     [{:db/id 1
       :car/make "toyota"